xenomachina/3d-models/README.md

 ## [Cookie cutter](cookie-cutter/)

-This is a cookie cutter.
-You need to have a 2D `drawing.dxf` for the cookie cutter shape, and this will create a 3D model of an actual cookie cutter.
+This is a generalized cookie cutter.
+You need to have a 2D `drawing.dxf` for the cookie cutter outline, and this will create a 3D model of an actual cookie cutter.

 ## [Exercise Machine Tablet Stand](exer-tablet-stand/)